pagekite/PageKiteWatchdog/README.md

 2. Care should be taken not to overload shared infrastructure; don't probe too frequently, don't upload crash dumps every few minutes.

+3. Even if PageKite appears broken, it may be worth giving it some time to recover.
+An overly aggressive watchdog may itself cause or prolong outages unnecessarily.

-3. PageKite processes can be restarted in many ways.
+4. PageKite processes can be restarted in many ways.
 Since these restarts are generally indicative of bugs in libpagekite or pagekite.py, it is useful to perform the restart in such a way that it creates useful data for debugging; core dumps or logs.
 Sharing that data with PageKite.net increases the odds that bugs will get fixed.

-4. When sharing data with PageKite.net, please be mindful of private user data.
+5. When sharing data with PageKite.net, please be mindful of private user data.
 Core dumps in particular, although extremely useful, may contain fragments of user data, including usernames and passwords.